misfist/rebuild-foundation-project/wp-content/themes/rebuild-foundation/README.md

 Template Structure
 ---------------

-Custom post type (site, event, exhibition) listing pages are rendered by archive.php, which calls a partial template (loop-{post_type}) to render each list item.
+Custom post type (site, event, exhibition, staff) listing pages are rendered by archive.php, which calls a partial template (loop-{post_type}) to render each list item.
+These custom post types and associated functions are defined in the rebuild-foundation-cpt plugin, which must be activated in order to be rendered (see Core Dependencies).

 Single custom post type (site, event, exhibition) pages are rendered by single.php, which calls a partial template (content-{post_type}) to render the content area.

 The home page template (page-home.php) renders each custom field associated with the front page.
-If additional custom fields are added and contain content, they will be rendered.
+If additional custom fields are added and contain content, they will be rendered. `page-home-static.php` is a static version that can be selected from the home page template list (in the dashboard), if desired.

 Functions